sameesin/cisco-csftd-on-aws/content/60_Deploy_Test_Machines/2_Deployment.md

 ---
-title: "Test Machines - Deployment"
+title: "Test Machines Setup - Deployment"
 weight: 2
 ---

 ### STEPS
-Aim is to deploy the Test Machines on AWS through terraform.
+Lets proceed with the deployment.
+The aim here is to deploy the Test Machines on AWS through terraform.

 >**IMPORTANT**: We will first run our Bastion terraform plan and then run terraform plan for application server.